trustedanalytics-ng/platform-wiki/acctaccess_accessing.md

 ![Account Creation Confirmation](https://github.com/trustedanalytics/platform-wiki-0.8/blob/master/images/Onboard_Confirm_Screen_v7_Crpd.png)

-For more information about organizations and spaces, [go here](https://docs.cloudfoundry.org/concepts/roles.html).
+For more information about organizations and spaces, [go here](https://docs.cloudfoundry.org/concepts/roles.html) (Cloud Foundry page).

 >If you *already* have a TAP user account, then when a system admin or organization/space owner adds you to organizations/spaces, you will *not* receive an email invite.
 It is the responsibility of the system admin or organization/space owner to notify you of these additions.